Humira Prefilled pen (antirheumatoid arthritis medicines)

 How long to use it

 Keep using Humira for as long as your doctor tells you.
-This medicine helps control your symptoms but does not cure it.

 Ask your doctor if you are not sure how long to take the medicine for.